-The Environment Agency's 'Adapting to Climate Change: Advice for Flood and Coastal Erosion Risk Management Authorities' was published in February 2016.
-The 2016 version of the document reflects an assessment completed by the Environment Agency between 2013 and 2015 using the UK Climate Projections (UKCP09) data, to produce more representative climate change allowances for river flood flows and extreme rainfall for each of the
+The Environment Agency's 'Flood and coastal risk projects, schemes and strategies: climate change allowances' guidance11 was published in July 2020.
+The 2020 version of the guidance reflects an assessment completed by the Environment Agency using the UK Climate Projections (UKCP) data to produce more representative climate change allowances for river flood flows and extreme rainfall for each of the river basin districts in England.

-9 The Cabinet Office.
-2008.
-The Pitt Review: Learning Lessons from the 2007 Floods.
-Available at: http://webarchive.nationalarchives.gov.uk/20100807034701/http:/archive.cabinetoffice.gov.uk/pittreview/ /media/assets/www.cabinetoffice.gov.uk/flooding review/pitt review full%20pdf.pdf river basin districts in England.
 It is essential that land use planning decisions consider the impact of a changing climate where appropriate both now and into the future.
-Further information is presented in Section 4.3.10.
+Further information is presented in Section 4.2.9.